-I test this argument using unique data on Taiwanese political victims in the White Terror period (1949-1991) collected from the Injustice Compensation Foundation and the Transitional Justice Commission in Taiwan.
-This dataset provides a rare opportunity to empirically study relational punishment and dissident defection at the individual level, particularly in authoritarian contexts.
-Taiwan's authoritarian period features a highly repressive regime seeking to seize control of its remaining territory after a failed civil war against Mao's communist party, thereby offering a useful context to study how authoritarian regimes leverage repression to control society.
-The dataset details military trials and court verdicts for individuals targeted by Taiwan's security agencies.
+I test this argument using unique data on political victims in the authoritarian period of Taiwan (1949-1991) collected from the Injustice Compensation Foundation and the Transitional Justice Commission.
+This data provide a rare opportunity to empirically study relational punishment and dissident defection in authoritarian regimes at the individual level.
+Taiwan's authoritarian period features a highly repressive regime seeking to seize control of its remaining territory after a failed civil war against Mao's communist party, offering a useful context to study how regimes leverage repression to control society.
 Back then, multiple secret police entities were created to monitor society in the name of fighting Chinese communist infiltration.
-The regime employed a wide variety of repressive tactics-ranging from surveillance technology and informant networks to physical arrests, torture, and expedited execution of political prisoners-against a broad set of regime challengers and would-be challengers that included doctors, military personnel, political officials, students, and many social elites who were believed to show interest or have connections with underground communist organizations and dissent movements.
-Taiwan's history of appalling violence against resistance movements makes the country a fruitful setting in which to test the expectations of my argument.
-The fine-grained nature of this data also allows me to inspect how regimes select repression targets and leverage relationships to flip regimes' enemies against each other.
+The regime employed a wide variety of repressive tactics-ranging from surveillance technology and informant networks to physical arrests, torture, and expedited execution of political prisoners-against a broad set of regime challengers and would-be challengers that included military personnel, politicians, doctors, students, and many social elites who were believed to show interest or have connections with underground communist organizations and dissent movements.
+Taiwan's history of repressive violence against resistance movements makes the country a fruitful setting to test my argument.
+The fine-grained nature of this data also allows us to inspect how regimes select repression targets and leverage relationships to flip regimes' enemies against each other.

 Empirical results affirm the notion that dissident network position shapes the strategy of repression targeting.
-In the military trial, execution tends to target individuals who lead or actively recruit new members into underground organizations, and individuals closely connected with leaders or active recruiters are more likely to be executed.
-I also find that regimes tend not to execute defectors who bring in information, but defectors closely connected to key actors are much less likely to die than less connected defectors, supporting the theoretical argument that information has different values and clemency is strategically rewarded to individuals who can provide high-value tips.
-In robustness tests, qualitative and quantitative evidence provides additional support to the information-gathering argument that information-clemency exchange is real and information gathered through defection or arrests contributes to more rapid crackdowns on the remaining organization members.
+In the military trial, execution tends to target not just individuals who lead or actively recruit new members into underground organizations but also individuals closely connected with these leaders or active recruiters.
+I also find that regimes are indeed less likely to execute defectors who bring in information, but defectors closely connected to key actors are much less likely to die than less connected defectors, supporting the theoretical argument that information has different values and clemency is strategically rewarded to individuals who can provide high-value tips.
+Additionally, I provide qualitative and quantitative evidence to support the information-gathering argument that information-clemency exchange is real and information gathered through defection or arrests contributes to more rapid crackdowns on the remaining organization members.

-These findings contribute to the literature on state repression and authoritarian ruling in several important ways.
-First, previous literature on information and violence has put much emphasis on how information determines the deployment of violence.
-I direct research to consider how limiting the supply of violence, information-clemency exchange specifically, can encourage defection and increase information flow to the regime.
-Only focusing on violent repression misses an important part of the information-driven dynamic.
-Second, the bulk of existing scholarship on intelligence gathering in dictatorships largely focuses on external monitoring (through secret police or surveillance technology) and gives insufficient attention to internal monitoring (through insider defection and ratting behavior).
-This research provides insight into a desperately understudied topic on dissent defection and internal tipping in supplying dictators cheap but valuable intelligence that helps improve repression targeting and dissent demobilization.
-Lastly, using unique individual-level data on underground resistance networks and dissent defection/ratting behavior, this research provides a rare look at how regimes target relationships to maximize destruction and strategically use elemency to attract insider tips and flip dissidents to rat on one another.
+These findings contribute to the literature on state repression, information theories of violence, and authoritarian rule in several important ways.
+First, previous literature on information and violence has put heavy emphasis on how information determines the use of violence.
+I instead direct research to consider how limiting the supply of violence, or the information-clemency exchange specifically, can encourage defection and increase the information capacity of regimes.
+Second, existing scholarship on intelligence gathering in dictatorships largely focuses on external monitoring (through secret police or surveillance technologies) and gives insufficient attention to internal monitoring (through insider defection and ratting behavior).
+This research provides insight into a desperately understudied behavior of defection and internal tipping that can supply dictators with cheap but valuable intelligence to aid in repression.
+Lastly, the findings on strategic clemency for high-quality tips help improve our understanding of how regimes manage information intake and avoid overflow of low-quality information that can actually hurt repression efforts.